 What to look for in a blocking app:

-- Difficult to uninstall or bypass in a moment of weakness (delay timers, accountability alerts)
+- Difficult to uninstall or bypass during an urge (delay timers, accountability alerts)

 - Transparent about what it blocks and how